stevegrunwell/wp-password-generator/readme.txt

 When administrators create new users through the WordPress admin interface (wp-admin/user-new.php), they are forced to come up with a password for the new user.
 The administrator is faced with a choice: use a separate password generator app or waste precious time coming up with a clever password only one person will ever see.

 WP-Password Generator takes the hassle out of creating new or insecure passwords.
-Simply click "Generate Password" and your user has a unique, eight character password.
+Simply click "Generate Password" and your user has a unique, 7-16 character password.

 Please note that this plugin does require javascript to be enabled in order to work.
 Without javascript, the generator will simply be unavailable.